This page relates to the 2024–27 National Land Transport Programme.

 Work category 141 enables funding from the National Land Transport Fund (NLTF) for response and recovery works to address the impact of major, short-duration, sudden events that cause urgent safety and access problems on part(s) of the transport network and that result in unforeseen, significant expenditure.

-Response means the initial work necessary to reopen a road or other transport facility, where practicable, for safe use, albeit at a basic level of service, or to minimise risk of further damage.
+Response means the initial work necessary to address safety and where practicable prepare for safe use of a road or other transport facility, albeit at a basic level of service, or to minimise risk of further damage.
 This includes:

 Recovery means the work to restore levels of service on a ‘like-for-like’ basis, or a reduced level of service.